flowground/amazonaws-com-cognito-idp-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### GetUICustomization
-### Gets the UI Customization information for a particular app client's app UI, if there is something set.
+> Gets the UI Customization information for a particular app client's app UI, if there is something set.
 If nothing is set for the particular client, but there is an existing pool level customization (app <code>clientId</code> will be <code>ALL</code>), then that is returned.
-If nothing is present, then an empty shape is returned.
+If nothing is present, then an empty shape is returned.<br/>

 #### Input Parameters
 * `Action` - _required_